Placenta accreta spectrum: Diagnosis

-Unfortunately, the diagnosis is not easy and is affected by a significant interobserver variability.
+The diagnosis is not easy and is affected by a significant interobserver variability; failure to diagnose and misdiagnosis are common.
 In doubtful cases it is possible to perform a nuclear magnetic resonance (MRI) of the pelvis, which has a very good sensitivity and specificity for this disorder.
 MRI findings associated with placenta accreta include dark T2 bands, bulging of the uterus, and loss of the dark T2 interface.

 Although there are isolated case reports of placenta accreta being diagnosed in the first trimester or at the time of abortion < 20 weeks' gestational age, the predictive value of first-trimester ultrasound for this diagnosis remains unknown.
 Women with a placenta previa or "low-lying placenta" overlying a uterine scar early in pregnancy should undergo follow-up imaging in the third trimester with attention to the potential presence of placenta accreta.
 Despite the difficulty in diagnosing PAS, there exists many risk factors that can aid in the diagnosis.

 Risk factors

 An important risk factor for placenta accreta is placenta previa in the presence of a uterine scar.
 Placenta previa is an independent risk factor for placenta accreta.
 Additional reported risk factors for placenta accreta include maternal age and multiparity, other prior uterine surgery, prior uterine curettage, uterine irradiation, endometrial ablation, Asherman syndrome, uterine leiomyomata, uterine anomalies, and smoking.

 Any anomaly in the uterine wall, whether superficial or deep, can lead to PAS, as that anomaly assists the blastocyst to implant onto the uterine wall at that location.
-The condition is increased in incidence by the presence of scar tissue such as Asherman's syndrome from past uterine surgery, especially from a past dilation and curettage, (which is used for many indications including miscarriage, termination, and postpartum hemorrhage), myomectomy, or caesarean section.
-Caesarean deliveries have been deemed the main factor for women to develop PAS and placenta previa due to the tissue scarring left after the delivery.
-Almost a third of all births in the United States are done through cesarean section.
-A systemic review found that cesarean deliveries increased the incidence of placenta previa.
-Furthermore, women who had placenta previa and at least 3 cesarean deliveries were statistically more likely to develop placenta accreta than those with previa and no history of cesarean deliveries.
+Incidence of the condition is increased by the presence of scar tissue such as Asherman's syndrome from past uterine surgery, especially from a past dilation and curettage, (which is used for many indications including miscarriage, induced abortion, and postpartum hemorrhage), myomectomy, or caesarean section.
+Caesarean deliveries have been deemed the main factor for women to develop PAS and placenta previa due to the tissue scarring from the delivery.
+Almost a third of all births in the United States are by caesarean section.
+A systemic review found that caesarean deliveries increased the incidence of placenta previa.
+Furthermore, women who had placenta previa and at least 3 caesarean deliveries were statistically more likely to develop placenta accreta than those with previa and no history of caesarean deliveries.

 A thin decidua can also be a contributing factor to such trophoblastic invasion.
 Some studies suggest that the rate of incidence is higher when the fetus is female.
 Other risk factors include low-lying placenta, anterior placenta, congenital or acquired uterine defects (such as uterine septa), leiomyoma, ectopic implantation of placenta (including cornual pregnancy).

-Pregnant women above 35 years of age who have had a caesarian section and now have a placenta previa overlying the uterine scar have a 40% chance of placenta accreta, which come with any complications.
+Pregnant women above 35 years of age who have had a caesarian section and now have a placenta previa overlying the uterine scar have a 40% chance of placenta accreta, which comes with any complications.